codatio/sdk-link/examples/react/README.md

 You will also see any lint errors in the console.

 ## Company ID

-You'll need to have created a company already.. (add details)
+You will need to have created a company.

+See <a href="https://github.com/codatio/sdk-link/tree/main#create-a-new-company" target="_blank">readme guide</a> on creating a new company.

 ## Get started with React